badprimer/marketingyou/readme.md

-# Caler Edwards Adbe XD Tutorial
+# Caler Edwards Adobe XD Tutorial

 This website was a design tutorial in Adobe XD which I descided to code.